canonical/python-libmaas/doc/viscera/getting-started.md

 This will provide you with a pre-prepared `origin` object that points to `foo` from above.
 This is the root object of the API.

-You can also log-in programmatically:
+If you have MAAS 2.2 or later you can also log-in programmatically:

 ```pycon
 >>> profile, origin = Origin.login(